badalsarkar/Learn-Java/notes_java.md

 boss= (Manager) staff[0];
 ```

 - Abstract method and Abstract class- Abstract methods are implemented in the subclass.
-If a class has an  abstract method,the class must be declared as abstract calss.
+If a class has an  abstract
+method,the class must be declared as abstract calss.
 We can't instantiate an object from abstract class.
-It is possible to declare a class as abstract even if there is no abstract method.
-If a subclass doesn't implement all the abstract methods from super class, that subclass also must be abstract class.
-A subclass becomes a concrete class when it defiles all the abstract methods from super class.
-We can create a variable of abstract type but that must refer to a concrete sub-class.
+It is possible
+to declare a class as abstract even if there is no abstract method.
+If a subclass doesn't implement all the abstract
+methods from super class, that subclass also must be abstract class.
+A subclass becomes a concrete class when it defiles
+all the abstract methods from super class.
+We can create a variable of abstract type but that must refer to a concrete
+sub-class.

 - A subclass can be abstract even if its super class is concrete
 - A concrete method can be overriden as abstract
 - Access modifier: Java has four access modifier- public, private, protected, default(package-private)

-        **public**: visible to world
+        public: visible to world
-        **private**: visible to class only
+        private: visible to class only
-        **protected**: visible to all classes in the same package(package-private)
+        protected: visible to all classes in the same package(package-private)
                    and by its sub-class from another package

                    It is important to remember that a sub-class from another package can only access the protected variable